Inpatient and Outpatient Treatment for Substance Use Disorder

 Your doctor or counselor will help you decide whether you should have inpatient or outpatient treatment.
 The choice may depend on:

-- How severe your addiction is.
+- How severe your substance use disorder is.

 - Your mental health.